David Mandelbaum (politician): Campaign for State Senator

 Mandelbaum ran for the New Jersey State Senate in 1967.
 The General Election turned out to be a strong environment for Republicans; it was the mid-term election of Governor Richard J. Hughes's second term.
 Republicans won all six Essex County Senate seats, with Matturri running third.
 Mandelbaum finished tenth in the election.
-The four Democratic Senators elected in 1965 -- Nicholas Fernicola, John J. Giblin, Maclyn Goldman and Hutchins Inge—were all defeated.
+The four Democratic Senators elected in 1965—Nicholas Fernicola, John J. Giblin, Maclyn Goldman and Hutchins Inge—were all defeated.

 1967 Essex County State Senator General Election results

-Business Activities
+Business activities

 In 1968, Mandelbaum contributed $250,000 towards the formation of Interstate Properties, a real estate development firm, with Steven Roth and Russell Wight.
 The firm later took control of the Vornado fan company (previously acquired by the Two Guys department store chain) and turned it into the Vornado Realty Trust.
 Mandelbaum has been a trustee of the trust since 1979, and a Director of Alexander's, Inc. since 1995.

 In 2005, Mandelbaum and five other partners, in a group led by Zygi Wilf, purchased the Minnesota Vikings of the National Football League from Red McCombs for a reported 600 million.
 Forbes estimates the 2014 value of the franchise at 1.007 billion, or 21st of the 32 NFL teams.

 Mandelbaum and his family were named 384th on the Forbes 400 list in 2005, with an estimated net worth of $900 million.

 Family

-David Mandelbaum married Karen Krupnick in a Jewish ceremony in 1964.
+Mandelbaum married Karen Krupnick in a Jewish ceremony in 1964.
 They have four sons: Richard, Michael, Jeffrey and Jonathan.